gpinzon/RotHist/README.md

-REFUGEE 	[ Rotational historiEs oF yoUnG stEllar objEcts ] Tool for the analysis of global trends between disc timelifes and magnetic field strenghts with other stellar parameters.
+REFUGEE 	[ Rotational historiEs oF yoUnG stEllar objEcts ] Tool for the analysis of global trends of rotation with magnetic fields and disc timelifes.

 Input : File "input.dat" containing :